VagishM6/MacChanger/README.md

 # MacChanger
-Python script that can be used to change the MAC address of a given network interface card.
+A python script that can be used to change the MAC address of a given network interface card.

-## Used module
+## Used modules
 - subprocess
+- socket